 bag tutorial deciding the ribbons bag tutorial versions bag tutorial ribbons

-3-4. stitch the pocket: you can use the whole piece number 3 for one big pocket or you can cut it and make 2 smaller pockets to be sewn into the lining, after the embellishing line
+3-4. stitch the pocket: you can use the whole pocket piece number as one big pocket or you can cut it and make 2 smaller pockets to be sewn into the lining, after the embellishing line

 bag tutorial making the pocket2 bag tutorial pocket